bang-olufsen/create/README.md

 ### Beocreate 2

 As Beocreate 2 is part of HiFiBerryOS, the recommended way is to download the latest image of HiFiBerryOS for your Raspberry Pi generation and write it to a microSD card.
-[Link to download page here]
+[Get HiFiBerryOS](https://www.hifiberry.com/hifiberryos/)

 Alternatively, you can use the Buildroot system to build HiFiBerryOS yourself.
-[Link to instructions here]
+[Building HiFiBerryOS](https://github.com/hifiberry/hifiberry-os/blob/master/doc/building.md)

 Once installed, you can follow instructions in Beocreate Connect set up the sound system.